kiwi0fruit/misc/src/socionics-jat/reddit2.md

 8. Standard socionics functions symbols (● ○ ▲ △ ◆ ◇ ■ □) and Victor Gulenko’s 8 latin letters (F, S, I, T, E, R, P, L) were abandoned as inconvenient, unpopular in English community or weird :-)
 9. Some differences between types in classical Socionics and reference types in Jung-Augustinavichiute-Talanov Socionics are outlined.
 10. Some differences between information aspects in classical socionics and Jung-Augustinavichiute-Talanov cognitive functions are outlined.
-11. 1-16 numbers as names for types were proposed for mixed types notation and speech (+ mnemonics).
-12. Very basic introduction to quadras is given and discussed why quadras grouped this way.
+11. Very basic introduction to quadras is given and discussed why quadras grouped this way.

 ## 1. Jung-Augustinavichiute-Talanov cognitive functions